-Continuation of knowledge learned in HMT 102.
-The following additional body systems will be studied: urinary, nervous, reproductive and endocrine systems.
-Upon conclusion of Medical Terminology classes, the student should have basic knowledge of the human body and how it applies to Health Care Insurance Specialist.
+Continuation of knowledge learned in HMT 201.
+The following additional body systems will be studied: reproductive and endocrine systems.
+Upon conclusion of Medical Terminology classes, the student should have basic knowledge of the human body and how it applies to the Health Care Insurance Specialist.

-HDT 202 - DENTAL TERMINOLOGY I
+DC 102 - DENTAL TERMINOLOGY I